Don Mischer: Career

+In November 2023, Mischer published his memoir ":10 Seconds to Air: My Life in the Director's Chair," recounting the entire span of his career.
+Book review magazine Kirkus Reviews wrote “Mischer's writing style is in formal and charming – he creates an atmosphere of candor and intimacy without going out of his way to ingratiate himself to readers.
+As a result, his recollection is thoroughly entertaining, but also affecting and thoughtful.
+A frank, insightful recollection of an accomplished career."

+Mischer's last project was the ceremony for the 2025 Breakthrough Prize, which was recorded on April 5, 2025.
+He had announced his intention to retire beforehand, and ultimately died six days later.

-Personal life
+Personal life and death

-Mischer was born in San Antonio, Texas, the son of Lillian and Elmer Mischer.
+Mischer was born in San Antonio, Texas, on March 5, 1940, the son of Lillian and Elmer Mischer.
 After graduating from Douglas MacArthur High School in San Antonio, Mischer completed his education at the University of Texas Austin.
 He graduated with a BA degree in 1961 and with a master's degree in sociology and political science in 1963.
 Mischer's work took him to Washington, D.C., where he worked with the US Information Agency and Oscar-winning documentarian Charles Guggenheim.

-With his first wife Beverly, he has two children, Jennifer Christine and Heather Mischer Godsey.
-After 10 years in New York, he relocated to Los Angeles, where he had two children, Charles Donald and Lilly Ellison, with his wife Suzan Reed Mischer, a former CBS executive and graduate of the Rhode Island School of Design.
+Mischer and his first wife, Beverly Meyers, had two children before divorcing in 1989.After 10 years in New York, he relocated to Los Angeles, where he had two children with his wife, Suzan Reed Mischer, a former CBS executive and graduate of the Rhode Island School of Design.

+Mischer died in Los Angeles on April 11, 2025, at the age of 85.